sajidahmed21/Poppin/deliverables/product.md

  * __size of event__: Small, Medium, Large, or if the event creator decides to release the information (consent checkbox), the actual number of users who have said they are attending with this app will be shown.
+ * __max size__: The Event organizer can specify a max attendee size.
+If the maximum number of people RSVP to the event, the event will be "remove/hidden/marked as inactive".
  * __event type__: Preset choices.
 An event can be a party, a fundraiser, a hackathon, a networking event, a carnival, etc...
  * __price__: Free or $.